Build. Build a system. Help build someone. Build yourself. Build.

 How can LLMs help in addressing cyber security problems?

-Multiple research works on phishing, based on ML/DL/LLMs (GenAI) models for defensive and offensive strategies:
+Research works on phishing, based on ML/DL/LLMs (GenAI) models for defensive and offensive strategies:

 Adversarial attack against AI-based phishing detection; an offensive strategy: